Ceiba, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Ceiba is Angelo Cruz Ramos, of the New Progressive Party (PNP).
-He was elected at the 2012 general elections.
+The current mayor of Ceiba is Samuel Rivera Báez, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Ceiba's flag derives its design and colors from the municipal coat of arms.
 This maintains the same symbolism given to the coat of arms.
 It is made of two vertical lines of the same width, red in the left side and green on the right.
 The red side depicts a yellow cross.

 Coat of arms

 The Ceiba coat of arms depicts a shield with a Ceiba tree.
 In the upper part of the shield is a red horizontal space with a golden cross in the middle and a golden fleur-de-lis on either side.
 The cross symbolizes the Christian faith as well recognizing Luis de la Cruz as Ceiba's founder.
 Around the shield are sugar cane stalks.
 Above the shield there is a golden Spanish fort.